MAGPIE SPEECH THERAPY

 Your First Step!

-Magpie Speech Therapy has developed their own assessment tool kits for Speech & Language Disorders.
-These modules are primarily based on a Dynamic Assessment Profile framework, that is based on the child observation skills and evaluates the learning potential in a naturalistic environment.
-At the same time it also highly interactive and process oriented.
+Magpie Speech Therapy has developed a proprietary tool kit for speech & language disorder assessments.
+These modules are structured on the Dynamic Assessment Profile framework, and is based on the child's observation skills and evaluates the learning potential in a naturalistic environment.
+At the same time this technique is highly interactive and process oriented.
 For more information on the efficacy of a D.A.P. technique you can refer the American Speech & Hearing Association link (ASHA)

 Once a child is assessed for a primary disorder, the next step is building a customized early intervention program (I.E.P.).
-Magpie specializes in providing intervention modules on the basis of evidence based practices from various globally researched programs for a holistic communication development of your child.
+Magpie specializes in providing intervention modules on the basis of evidence based practices and a variety of globally researched programs for a holistic communication development of your child.
 Each speech therapy session is specially curated to suit the needs of the child and is outcome driven.
 A client can either choose an In-Person Mode or Online classes.
-For more information, Check out our new fleX Online Program.
+For more information about our online program, check out fleX.

 Magpie Speech Therapy was founded in 2005 & re-invented in 2013 by Namrata Pai (Gold Medalist, Speech-Language Pathologist).
 We provide a full range of services for children with speech, language and oral-motor disorders.
 These include online sessions, screenings, consultations, evaluations, and collaboration with psychologists, occupational therapists, schools and other related service providers.
 Our core work is built on evidence-based practices and we have successfully created and conducted multiple parent-training and social-skills programs.

 75+ Group Sessions Per Month